 In this post, MySwimPro Ambassador Julie Kamat (@summerjulep) shares her experience of how her shoulder injury has completely shifted her training and offers some advice for overcoming the painful experience.

-This post is written by guest author Julie Kamat – Take 20% off MySwimPro Premium with her code SUMMERJULEP
+This post is written by guest author Julie Kamat – Take 20% off MySwimPro ELITE with her code SUMMERJULEP

 Eyes on Olympic Trials

 For the vast majority of my swimming career, I’ve only known shoulder pain.
 I grew up a competitive swimmer in middle and high school and had my first shoulder surgery at the beginning of college.
 In early 2017, I got back into competitive swimming after a decade-long break.

 I set a lofty lifetime goal of trying to qualify for the 2020 Olympic trials in the 50M Free.
 A lot of intense training would be required in such a short timeframe, and I was feeling good at the start of my comeback with a well-rested shoulder.

 Last year, I got back into the pool after a few years of competing in synchronized swimming and also lifting weights at the gym.
 This helped ease my body into the stresses of swim practice.

 Yet, during warm-up at practice last fall, I suddenly felt a tearing sensation in my left shoulder and immediately felt an immense amount of pain.
 I knew something wasn’t right and kicked the entire practice.
 One thing I’ve learned from a lifetime of swimming is when something hurts, stop and modify your workout.

 After resting for a couple of weeks, I got back into the pool to see if the pain went away.
 Unfortunately, it returned once I got back into the pool and I knew I had to get an MRI to see what was going on.